 The graceful falling habit of its branches forms a shade canopy that can reach the ground, creating an outdoor living room as much as 40 feet across.
-For families with children, the willow’s branching habit also makes it a perfect climbing tree, with big forks and a stout trunk.
-They are tolerant to a wide variety of soils pHs, and these gorgeous and surprisingly useful trees are at home almost anywhere in the continental US.
+The willow’s branching habit for families with children also makes it a perfect climbing tree, with big forks and a stout trunk.
+They are tolerant to a wide variety of soil pHs, and these gorgeous and surprisingly functional trees are at home almost anywhere in the continental US.

 Weeping Willow Has Earned its Place as a Favorite for its Whimsical Look

-Today, however, willows are more often used to treat boggy areas in residential landscaping, as well as low areas prone to flooding, and eroding riverbanks.
+Today, however, willows are more often used to treat boggy areas in residential landscaping and low areas prone to flooding and eroding riverbanks.
 Weeping willows thrive near water and tolerate salt.

-Weeping Willow catkins appear late in the Spring
+Weeping Willow catkins appear late in the spring.

 Fans of William Shakespeare or Harry Potter will find the tree especially appealing, as the weeping willow makes star appearances in both collections.
 With mythical connections stretching back centuries, the weeping willow has well earned its place as a favorite.